nalgeon/codapi-js/docs/notion.md

 ## Embeds

 Embeds are Notion's way of including external website content into Notion pages.
-Here is how to embed Codapi playgrounds using embeds:
+Here is how to add Codapi playgrounds to Notion pages using embeds:

 First, write some code using the Codapi [Embed](https://codapi.org/embed/add/) page (choose the appropriate playground first) and click _Share_.
 You'll get a shareable link to your specific code snippet.